smithy-lang/smithy-python/designs/codegen/cli.md

 ```

 Artifact-specific options will be appended to `command` after they are defined.
+The `run` plugin can also pass settings through its `env` property, so an option
+MAY additionally be read from an environment variable.
+A command-line option
+takes precedence over its environment variable.

 The `smithy-python` executable MUST be installed or otherwise available on the
 Smithy process's `PATH`.
 Smithy passes no arguments other than those in